 The UCRFPG identified 139 potentially feasible FMSs for the Upper Colorado Region.
-The geographic distribution of each FMS is shown in Figure 5-4Figure 5-4.
-Color
+The geographic distribution of each FMS is shown in Figure 5-4.
+Color gradations in Figure 5-4 reflects the number of FMSs that overlap for the same area, the darker the color, the greater the number of FMSs.

 A variety of FMS types were identified.
 Some strategies encourage and support communities and municipalities to actively participate within the NFIP.
 Other FMSs recommend the establishment and implementation of public awareness and educational programs to better inform communities of the risks associated with flood waters.
 Additional FMSs promote preventive maintenance programs to optimize the efficiency of existing stormwater management infrastructure, recommend the development of a stormwater management manual to encourage best management practices, or promote the establishment of community-wide flood warning systems.
 None have been classified as meeting an emergency need.
-A summary listing of FMS types is provided in Table 5-6Table 5-6.
+A summary listing of FMS types is provided in Table 5-6.

 Figure 5-4.
-Geographical Distribution of Identified FMSs
+Geographical Distribution of Identified FMSs- Map to be updated after approval by UCRFPG